VOLUNTEER FOR THE BMA

 - Sweeping trails and removing arrows following events

 - Promote the BMA

 If you have any questions, please contact the BMA Volunteer Coordinator or the specific event organizer whose contact information can be found on the event web page.

-Volunteer recruitments will be linked directly to specific events and activities.
+Volunteer activities are linked directly to specific events and activities.

-Throughout the riding season, potential volunteers should scrutinize the list of club events and identify specific events that they would like to support.
+- Review the list of club events and identify events you they would like to support.

 The last step in the process is to record your volunteer hours.

-On your computer, Smartphone or tablet, go to the BMA website, open the "About BMA" tab, open the "Record Volunteer Hours" tab and fill in the form.
+On your computer, phone or tablet, go to this website, open the "About BMA" tab, open the "Record Volunteer Hours" tab and fill in the form.
+Or simply click here.

 The club uses the “recorded hours” to recognize the contribution of volunteers, to determine the overall of club volunteer participation, and to use the data in discussions with interested stakeholders.

 At the end of each year the BMA Board determines Award winners, either by using the volunteer hours from the registration system, or by nominating and voting.
 Awards are presented at the AGM.